facebookincubator/velox/velox/docs/develop/operators.rst

    * - unnestVariables
      - Input columns of type array or map to expand.
    * - unnestNames
      - Names to use for expanded columns.
 One name per array column.
 Two names per map column.
+If array of rows (and not legacyUnnest), then one column per child type of the row.
    * - ordinalityName
      - Optional name for the ordinality column.
+   * - unnestArrayOfRows
+     - Array of rows are expanded to multiple columns, one for each child type of the row.
+However, if not unnestArrayOfRows, array of rows (like other array types) are expanded to a single column of the row type.

 .. _TableWriteNode: